Cookie Consent by Free Privacy Policy Generator

 • Free Trees for Schools and Communities (Woodland Trust)

 The Woodland Trust are giving away tree packs to schools and communities.
 Applicants are able to apply for the following tree packs: hedge, copse, wild harvest, year-round colour, working wood, wild wood, wildlife and urban trees.
-The scheme is currently taking applications for tree packs to be delivered in November 2024.
-Applications are due to close August.
+The scheme is currently taking applications for tree packs to be delivered in March 2025.
+Applications are due to close in January 2025.

 • Funding to build healthier ecosystems in urban and rural environments (The John Ellerman Foundation)